cekit/cekit/docs/installation.rst

 --------------

 We strongly advise to use `Virtualenv <https://virtualenv.pypa.io/en/stable/>`_ to install Concreate.
-Please consult your package namager of choice for the correct package name.
+Please consult your package manager of choice for the correct package name.

 .. code-block:: bash